Hritikraj8804/KodeKloud_Engineer/Linux_1/17_Linux_Firewalld_Rules.md

 Reload the firewalld configuration for the changes to take effect: `sudo firewall-cmd --reload`

 To check if the firewall rule allowing incoming connections on port 8089/tcp has been successfully applied, you can perform the following steps:

+- `curl http://172.16.238.16:8089` If you receive a response or see the web UI, it indicates that the firewall rule is allowing incoming connections on port 8089/tcp.
+-